Massachusetts: Sales Tax Handbook

 Massachusetts' Sales Tax By The Numbers:

-Massachusetts has a higher-than-average state sales tax rate, but the actual sales tax rates in most Massachusetts cities are lower than average when compared to states that allow localities to collect sales taxes (Massachusetts does not).
+Massachusetts has a higher-than-average state sales tax rate, but the actual sales tax rates in most Massachusetts cities are lower than average when local sales taxes from Massachusetts's 324 local tax jurisdictions are taken into account.